 “Yeah that’s it, Guerrilla Dining!”

-Wine makes you dream big.
+We were all ready to dream big, wine-inflated dreams.
 We planned a series of meals with locations announced the day of the event.
 Showing up at the last minute with tables, chairs and the best organic local dishes we could make, our meal would be as much theater as fine, adventurous dining.
 Our sites would be both picturesque and novel.
 The footbridge to a park could fit one row of tables.
 The top of a warehouse with a view of the ocean was gritty and yet graceful.
 Each meal would have a theme, the food would be delicious and nourishing.

 Where would we get the money?
-Details like those would be worked out later!
-Over the following months we prepared a series of experimental meals designed to yield the menu for our first Guerrilla dining adventure.
+Who cares (says the wine!)
+Over the following months we prepared a series of experimental meals designed to yield the menu for our first Guerrilla Dining adventure.
 In hindsight this may have been Dave and Ambers way of vetting our cooking skills.
 Given my background I could have insisted on burgers and fries.
 Our other housemates were treated to our experiments, I can only imagine how much money we blew through at that time.

 Through this process our own unique skills surfaced.
 Terry became the hostess and setting consultant.
-Amber was the baker, desert chef and all around epicurean.
+Amber was the baker, dessert chef and all around epicurean.
 Dave and I followed up with cooking guided by Dave’s palate for food pairing and knowledge of aperitif.
-Of course we lacked the enormous staff of assistants that would be required to actually setup for the meals and serve them, but we didn’t let that stop us!
+Of course we lacked the enormous staff of assistants that would be required to actually setup for the meals and serve them, but why allow reality to creep in?

-Amber and Dave, being more in touch with the food industry and reality itself suggested we charge for the meal (I bargained them down to $25 per).
-Terry then suggested we hold the first one in our own back yard.
-Guerrilla Dining would become Guerrilla Cafe – I was sad to give up the adventure of venue hunting and a gratis meal, but the choices made sense.
+Amber and Dave, being more in touch with the food industry and reality itself, suggested we charge for the meal (I bargained them down to $25 per guest.)
+Terry then suggested we hold the first one in our own backyard.
+There would be no black masked, clandestined assaults on public places in the name of decent food, Guerrilla Dining would become Guerrilla Cafe.
+I was sad to give up the adventure of venue hunting and a gratis meal, but the choices made sense.

 With most of our summer gone the idea of a four hour outdoor feast was starting to sound chilly.
 When we all sat down with our calendars November 19th was the day.
-I imagined our guests bundled head to toe chomping on pasta-cicles.
+I imagined our guests bundled head to toe chomping on frozen pastasicles.

 Next it was time to find the tribe who would enjoy our Guerrilla food.
 There are a handful of movies sacred to Foodies.
 “The Big Night” tops the list for many.
-It details the trials of two Italian immigrant brothers struggling to start an authentic Italian restaurant in America.
+It details the trials of two Italian immigrant brothers struggling to start an authentic Italian restaurant in America shortly after the end of WWII.
 They wind up putting everything on the line for one night of magnificent, family style dining.
 We named our first event in its honor: Guerrilla Café Presents “THE BIG NIGHT”.

-With a the number of guests limited to twenty it took us only a week or so to sell out.
+It took us only a week or so to sell out, we’d limited the guest count to 20.
 All in attendance would be friends and family, some had already benefited from our preparation experiments.
 We had time for one final dress rehearsal.
-With Amber taking copiious notes we roughed out a production schedule.
+With Amber taking copious notes we roughed out a production schedule.
 We’d need every burner from both of our antique gas stoves.
 Did I forget to mention Terry and I lived at the top of a thirty stair narrow ski slope?
 Carrying a fifty pound pot of overflowing scalding hot Chicken Cacciatore down a dark slick staircase was one of the more exciting prospects of the evening.

 The 19th showed up as one of the hottest November days on record.
 The temperature was just dipping below 80 degrees when the first guests arrived in the early evening.
 True to our schedule we started cooking the day before – preparing pasta, sourdough and other ingredients.
-The setting turned out beautifully – our funky over grown backyard garden gaven a feeling of magical intimacy.
+The setting turned out beautifully – our funky overgrown backyard garden gave a feeling of magical intimacy.

 The first thing I noticed about our guests was how excited each one was.
 They weren’t just going out to dinner, they were going to be a part of something.
 I don’t think I saw a face without a smile on it the entire evening.
 The dating couples were the cutest, they all looked to me like they were out on their first high school date though none were under thirty.